Chimpanzee Retirement Village at SNPRC

 SNPRC no longer performs any invasive research on chimpanzees.
 On February 9, 2016, the NIH decided to no longer maintain chimpanzees for the potential of future research.
 Consistent with this decision, NIH ceased to support research using chimpanzees except efforts permissible in the federal sanctuary system under the Chimpanzee Health Improvement, Maintenance and Protection (CHIMP) Act.

-Chimpanzees at SNPRC do not live in a laboratory; they live in exceptional facilities that provide year round indoor – outdoor access with play grounds.
-They live in social environments with other chimpanzees and are cared for by a large staff of veterinarians and behavioral scientists with decades of experience working with chimpanzees.
-Our chimpanzee care team has worked with these animals for decades and has developed strong bonds with each of them.
+Chimpanzees at SNPRC live in exceptional facilities that provide year round indoor – outdoor access with play grounds and enrichment.
+They live in social environments with other chimpanzees and are cared for by a large staff of veterinarians, behavioral scientists and trainers.
+Our chimpanzee care team has worked with these animals for decades and have developed strong bonds with each of the animals.

 - Development of the HBV vaccine used worldwide.